Youssef-hr/Simple-Network-Scanner/README.md

 A simple network scanner using Pyhton's socket library
 ## Network Scanner (Scapy)

-Simple ARP sweep with optional TCP SYN scan, built with Scapy.
+- Simple ARP sweep with optional TCP SYN scan, built with Scapy.
 Great as a minimal example project.
+- I'd advise you to use Nmap or Metasploit throughout the resconissance process, this is a learning project
 ### Features
 - ARP sweep across a CIDR (e.g., `192.168.1.0/24`)
 - Optional TCP SYN scan for specified ports